KOSPI: I Take A Long-Term Bullish View

 What could lead to such an event?
 Well, let's look at the overall picture for the USD vs. JPY.
 We see that the yen is trading near a 10-year historical low versus the dollar.
 The yen's weakness is going to come to a bottom eventually, and we would then likely see a sharp rise in the currency.

-In another article, I made the case that with inflation in the United States near the Fed target of 2%, and PMI data coming in significantly positive, there is little incentive for the Federal Reserve to raise rates at this point in time - with such an action only being warranted if inflation gets too high.
+In another article, I made the case that with inflation in the United States near the Fed's target of 2%, and PMI data coming in significantly positive, there is little incentive for the Federal Reserve to raise rates at this point in time - with such an action only being warranted if inflation gets too high.

 In the event that rates continue to remain low, it is likely that we would see further dollar weakness and the yen would rise significantly.
 As we have already seen, the Korean won and the yen have traditionally moved in polar opposite directions over a long-time period, so it is more likely than not that the won would remain weak, giving South Korea a major export advantage.
 In this scenario, I would expect the KOSPI to outperform the Japanese index significantly.

 To conclude, I still see long-term potential for the South Korean KOSPI index to have further room to run than peers such as the Nikkei 225.
-The valuation is more attractive, and any sign of yen strength would likely give South Korea a major export advantage.
+The valuation is more attractive, and any sign of yen's strength would likely give South Korea a major export advantage.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.